MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

 ## Python Script

-This script acquires authentication tokens directly via [MSAL for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).
-This code is included only as a means to acquire auth tokens for use by the sample apps and is not intended for use in production.
+This script acquires authentication tokens directly via [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).
+This code is included only as a means to acquire auth tokens for use by the sample apps and isn't intended for use in production.
 The script works only against tenants that support plain old username/password authentication.
-MFA or certificate-based authentication will fail.
+MFA or certificate-based authentication aren't supported via this script.

 > [!NOTE]
 > Prior to running this sample, you must install MSAL for Python by running one of the following commands: